-Of the 367 respondents who responded, 65.4% have asked a friend if they needed to be walked/escorted home because they believed the friend was too drunk or high.
-43.6% of 367 respondents have done something to help a person whom they thought might be taken advantage of while clearly intoxicated or high.
+Of the 320 respondents who responded, 65.3% have asked a friend if they needed to be walked/escorted home because they believed the friend was too drunk or high.
+40% of 320 respondents have done something to help a person whom they thought might be taken advantage of while clearly intoxicated or high.
+39% reported not having been in this situation.

-When asked if they would share information with campus staff, faculty, or security authorities that might help protect themselves, a friend, or fellow student, 46.6% of 367 respondents said yes while 42.2% of students stated that it would depend on the situation.
+When asked if they would share information with campus staff, faculty or security authorities that might be helpful in protecting themselves, a friend or fellow student, 43.8% of 320 respondents said yes while 42.2% of students stated that it would depend on the situation.

-Highlighted Statistical Changes: 2018 v.
-2020
+Highlighted Statistical Changes: 2020 v.
+2022

-The following information highlights differences in patterns of responses between 2018 and 2020.
-It should be noted that we cannot be determined how many of the 2020 respondents also participated in the 2018 survey.
+The following information highlights differences in patterns of responses between 2020 and 2022.
+It should be noted that we cannot be determined how many of the 2022 respondents also participated in the 2020 survey.